apostrophecms/apostrophe-documentation/other/field-types/array.md

 This is useful for collections that clearly belong to a parent object, such as multiple homes for a person or tabs in a widget, and do not have any other relationships to other objects.

-If the objects in the array are also related to other types of objects, you should be using [joins](joins.md) instead.
+If the objects in the array are also related to other doc types, such as pieces or pages, you should be using [joins](joinByOne.md) instead.

 ## Example 1